Valladolid is located in the Yucatan state of Mexico, which is known for its natural beauty, thousands of cenotes and the iconic Chichen Itza.

 We went to one with an awesome outdoor garden area, and another which served up delicious vegan and vegetarian cuisine.

-There is so much choice so I suggest you wander and stumble across one you like.
+There is so much choice here in Valladolid, so I suggest you go for a wander around and stumble across one that you like.

-We didn’t do this, but I did see it advertised at the Tourist information centre in the main plaza.
+We personally didn’t do this, but I did see it advertised at the Tourist Information Centre which is located within the main plaza.

-It’s an evening walking tour and it’s free (other than your tip you give).
+It’s an evening walking tour, and the best part of all is that it’s free (other than your tip you can choose to give).

-So if you want to find out more about Yutan culture and Valladolid in general, then I think this is a really good option!
+So if you want to find out more about Yucatán culture and Valladolid in general, then I think this is a really good option!

-Valladolid is close to some amazing cenotes and I’ve written a whole post about the fantastic Cenote Suytun which i’m sure you will recognise from social media.
+Valladolid is located close to some amazing cenotes, and I’ve written a whole post about the fantastic Cenote Suytun which I'm sure you will recognise from social media.

-Valladolid is a 10 minute (moped ride) away from Cenote Suytun and super close to many other cenotes in the area so it’s a brilliant place to base yourself.
+As well as Suytun, this city is super close to many other cenotes in the area so it’s a brilliant place to base yourself.

-It has to make the list of top things to do in Valladolid, because people associate the two of them so much!
+It has to make the list of the very top things to do in Valladolid, because people associate the two of them so much!

-Since it’s so popular, it’s STUPIDLY expensive and this is all for the sake of charging more money, because I’ve been to better ruins in Mexico and they are 1/12 of the costs!
+However, since it’s become so popular nowadays, it’s STUPIDLY expensive and this is all for the sake of charging more money.
+I’ve been to better ruins in Mexico and they are 1/12 of the costs!

 Anyway, mini rant over.

-Tours to Chichen Itza can be reasonable, or you can stay in Valladolid and either go there via moped (rental is $20 for 24 hours), or get the collectivos (shared mini buses) for a couple of pounds.
-These leave next to the bus station and leave quite frequently.
+You can either get there via moped (rental is $20 for 24 hours), or take the local colectivos (shared mini buses) for a couple of pounds.
+These are found next to the bus station and leave quite frequently.

-Or of course you can get a taxi or organised tour there.
+Or of course you can also get a taxi or organized tour there.

 There is a lot to choose from, so I've done the research and narrowed it down to these tours.

-Head to the main square and there are little bars and restaurants serving up a nice selection of drinks.
+Head to the Parque Principal where there are many small bars and restaurants serving up a nice selection of drinks.

 If you don’t feel brave enough to rent a moped (Don’t blame you, I make Brad drive!), then you can easily rent bikes in Valladolid.